Tips for Keeping Your House Non-Allergenic

 Caring for your kitchen

-This room needs special attention because different pathogens can also appear, along with the mites.
-This is where moisture, heat, and food remnants become concentrated, which make the perfect place for these critters to spread.
+This room needs special attention because different bacteria can also appear, along with the mites.
+This is where moisture, heat, and food remnants become concentrated, and this makes it a perfect place for these critters to spread.

 To prevent heat and moisture, cook with your pots covered.
 This will reduce steam.

-Whenever possible, have some way to ventilate the area to move air around and to reduce condensation that forms when various substances accumulate.
+Whenever possible, have some way to ventilate the area to move the air around.
+This will reduce condensation that forms when several different substances accumulate.

-After washing plates, make sure to dry them before storing them away.
-It’s also important that you seal all food in hermetically sealed jars, preferably glass.
+After washing plates, make sure you dry them before storing them away.
+It’s also important that you seal all food in hermetically-sealed jars, preferably glass ones.

 Counter tops, the floor, walls, and any other kitchen surfaces, must be disinfected every day to get rid of bacteria and to prevent cockroaches or ants from invading.

-Both the shower and the toilet accumulate moisture which, over a few days, will become dirty and create the perfect home for germs.
+Both the shower and the toilet accumulate moisture which, after a few days, will become dirty and create the perfect home for germs.

-To prevent this moisture from spreading to other areas of the house, make sure to keep the door closed and use floor mats.
-Wash these mats regularly because when they absorb water, for obvious reasons, they too will create a bad environment.
+To prevent this moisture from spreading to other areas of the house, make sure you keep the door closed and use floor mats.
+Wash these mats regularly because when they absorb water, then that will be a breeding ground for mold or allergens.

 After using the bathroom it’s best to dry all the surfaces well.
 This will prevent mold from forming, and cockroaches from entering.
 When washing these areas, it’s a good idea to use natural ingredients, like vinegar and lemon, rather than conventional detergents.